FlowTouring – High altitude edition

 - All accommodations in hostels or homestays

 - Bus pick up from Chandigarh to Reckon Peo for PROSPECTORS (Full tour riders)

 - Boxing and shipping of your bicycles from BLR and back.
-Bikes will reach Shimla from BLR and leave Manali for BLR on return at an additional cost of Rs.
+Bikes will reach Reckong Peo from BLR and leave Manali for BLR on return at an additional cost of Rs.
 5000/- all inclusive.

 - STARGAZING like you have never done before